Gillespie County, Texas

 Gillespie County is a county located on the Edwards Plateau in the U.S. state of Texas.
 As of the 2020 census, its population was 26,725.

+Gillespie County comprises the Fredericksburg, TX Micropolitan Statistical Area.
 The county seat is Fredericksburg.
 It is located in the heart of the rural Texas Hill Country in Central Texas.
 Gillespie is named for Robert Addison Gillespie, a soldier in the Mexican–American War.

 On December 15, 1847, a petition was submitted to create Gillespie County.
 In 1848, the legislature formed Gillespie County from Bexar and Travis Counties.
 While the signers were overwhelmingly German immigrants, names also on the petition were Castillo, Pena, Munos, and a handful of non-German Anglo names.

-Gillespie County comprises the Fredericksburg, TX Micropolitan Statistical Area.
+President of the United States of America Lyndon B. Johnson was born in the county's unincorporated community of Stonewall, and where he later maintained his ranch.